 Okay, are you ready to make some brownie mix cookies now?
-Let’s do this!
+Let’s do this!!

 How To Make Cookies From Brownie Mix

 - Add 1/2 cup of your preferred vegetable oil.
 If you’re curious, I happen to use avocado oil for just about all of my cooking and baking, but any light flavored oil will work here.
 Or you can use butter — see the recipe card notes for this swap!

 - Add one large egg — OR one large egg + one egg yolk (more on this in a moment).

 - Now stir, stir, and stir some more.
 The brownie mix cookie batter is VERY thick, so you will need to do a lot of scraping to mix it all together.
 Which is why I adore this spoonula spatula!
 You can also use a hand mixer for this step, if you prefer.